 San Fermin – 6th-14th July – Pamplona – Camino Frances

 While the running of the bulls is what everybody remembers, San Fermin is much more than just sprinting for your life with a snorting 750 Kg bull close behind.
-Expect mountainous amounts of food, a seemingly infinite amounts of wine and high-octane fun that you won’t find anywhere else but Pamplona in early July.
+Expect mountainous amounts of food, seemingly infinite amounts of wine and high-octane fun that you won’t find anywhere else but Pamplona in early July.

 The La Rioja Harvest Festivals – 21st September – Logroño – Camino Frances

 Starting on 21st September and continuing for the next week, the harvest festival is a colourful extravaganza where grapes from different vineyards are hauled through the city before being placed into a large communal vat.
-Then comes the traditional trampling by feet with the juice extracted finally poured into a jug and dedicated to the Virgin of Valvanera, patron saint of La Rioja.
+Then comes the traditional trampling by feet with the juice extracted, finally poured into a jug and dedicated to the Virgin of Valvanera, patron saint of La Rioja.

 Semana Santa (Easter) – March/April – Across the country

-While the importance of Easter may have declined in other European countries, it remains an important period in Spain and if you happen to be passing through one of the major cities at the time, it’s well worth making a stop to soak up the atmosphere.
+While the importance of Easter may have declined in other European countries, it remains an important period in Spain, and if you happen to be passing through one of the major cities at the time, it’s well worth making a stop to soak up the atmosphere.

 Día da Liberdade (Freedom Day) – 25th April – Across Portugal – Camino Portuguese

-Wherever you are in Portugal, you’re sure to be near to one event or another and it would almost be rude not to indulge on a nation’s national day.
+Wherever you are on the Portuguese Camino, you’re sure to be near one event or another, and it would almost be rude not to indulge in the nation’s national day.
 While there is certainly plenty to eat and drink, Freedom Day in Portugal also comes with plenty of retrospection as the country remembers its difficult past.
-Talks, film screenings and exhibitions are usually present, which gives you an excellent opportunity to not only sample to delights of Portugal but also to begin to learn about its history.

 Arribada – Baiona – 4th-6th March – Camino Portuguese

 On 1st March 1493, a ship entered the harbour of the small Spanish town of Baiona, and with it came quite extraordinary news that a new world had been discovered.
-Each year, the town throws a wonderful festival to commemorate the news that Christopher Colombus and his men had discovered the Americas.
+Each year, the town throws a wonderful festival to commemorate the news that Christopher Columbus and his men had discovered the Americas.

-The festival has more than a splash of the old fashioned, with costumes, food, games and much more that might have been common in the 15th Century on show.
+The festival has more than a splash of the old–fashioned, with costumes, food, games and much more that might have been common in the 15th Century on show.

 Padron Festival – First Saturday in August – Herbon/Padron – Camino Portuguese